artsy/eigen/docs/add_an_experiment.md

 _The `fallback*` values are values we would like to fall back to in case something goes wrong with the client sdk_

+Don't forget to add some tracking on this, using `maybeReportExperimentFlag`.
+Look for other examples in the code.

 ## Using an experiment

 In order to use an experiment, we have two custom hooks that we created that support querying for a flag (`useExperimentFlag`) or an experiment (`useExperimentVariant`).
 The first one returns a boolean, the second returns a small object for variants and their payloads etc.